TimothyYe/vim-tips-web/README.md

 * Unzip the database, the DB directory is: vim_tips
 * Restore it to MongoDB

-Use default username & password to logon admin panel:

-Username is:admin@vim-tips.com

-Password is:111

 ```bash
 mongorestore -h localhost -u user -p pass -d vim_tips ./vim_tips
 ```